Lauren Jenkins: 2013–2019: Signing with Big Machine and No Saint

 Trey Bruce, Jenkins's producer, sent demos he had worked on with her to various record labels in 2013.
-Bruce received a phone call from Big Machine Records's CEO Scott Borchetta which resulted in Jenkins booking a flight to Nashville, Tennessee the next day.
+Bruce received a phone call from Big Machine Records's CEO Scott Borchetta which resulted in Jenkins booking a flight to Nashville, Tennessee, the next day.
 She would sign a record deal with Big Machine in the same year.
 Among others, Jenkins was one of the opening acts for Brantley Gilbert, The Band Perry and Justin Moore for the Super Weekend at the Brickyard event held in July 2014.
 The aforementioned label released a Mötley Crüe tribute album titled Nashville Outlaws: A Tribute to Mötley Crüe in August, which includes a country cover of the band's "Looks That Kill" by Jenkins.
+Chuck Dauphin from Billboard named her in January 2015 one of the "10 Hot Country Artists to Watch in 2015".
 In March 2016, it was reported that she would be one of the acts performing at the Carolina Country Music Fest held in June.
 On May 27, 2016, Big Machine released The Nashville Sessions EP as Jenkins's debut extended play (EP) which "captures [Jenkins's] love of country, Southern rock and Americana", according to James Reed of Rolling Stone.
-She co-wrote four of the songs and also covered Robert Palmer's "Addicted to Love" and Mötley Crüe's "Looks That Kill" on it.
+She co-wrote four of the songs and included her covers of Robert Palmer's "Addicted to Love" and "Looks That Kill" on it.
 Furthermore, Jenkins was an opening act for Lady A and LeAnn Rimes during the summer of 2016.
 In 2017, she directed a music video for fellow singer-songwriter Ingrid Andress's single "The Stranger".